Accreditation in a box

 We aim to do the following:

-- The scheme operator will work in close partnership with the local authority, landlords, any local bona fide landlord associations and other key private rented sector stakeholders.
+- The scheme operator will work in close partnership with the local authority, landlords, local bona fide landlord associations and other key private rented sector stakeholders.

 - The scheme operator will administer and monitor the scheme.

-- Provide general help and advice e.g. standards.
+- Provide general help and advice, e.g. standards.

-- Provide information on changes and likely pending changes in legislation by such means as landlord forums, newsletters, and through local landlord associations.
+- Provide information on changes and likely pending changes in legislation by such means as landlord forums, newsletters, and local landlord associations.

 - Assist landlords and tenants to achieve accreditation status.